JuliaAttic/QuDirac.jl/docs/inner_products.md

 # Delayed Inner Product Evaluation
 ---

-Evaluation using the `UndefinedInner` type yields objects of type `ScalarExpr`.
+Evaluation using the `UndefinedInner` type yields objects of type `InnerExpr`.
 These objects are merely representations of unevaluated inner products, and can be treated like numbers in most respects:

 ```
 julia> default_inner(UndefinedInner());